kailash-manasarovar/statement/docs/preface.md

 People she had reached out to for help up to then couldn't help but be confused about what she was telling them as the story was so convoluted, so bizarre, and so much had happened, and she was so scared and anxious, and so many people were involved.

-Her story sounded like a Hollywood spy-action blockbuster; it was difficult to accept that this tiny, not-very-good-looking, soft-spoken, middle-aged, rather boring little woman could be the focus of so much hatred and so many criminal resources.
+Her story sounded like a Hollywood spy-action blockbuster; it was difficult to accept that this tiny, not-very-good-looking, soft-spoken, middle-aged, rather boring little woman could be the focus of so much hatred and take up so many criminal resources.

 "It sounds like a chaos, doesn't it?", a Spanish government official had said.
 The same official advised her to write up a timeline of events and take it to the police.